MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke-checks.md

 To call into Azure DevOps, we recommend you use the [job access token](/azure/devops/pipelines/process/access-tokens) issued for the check execution, instead of a [personal access token (PAT)](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).
 The token is already provided to your checks by default, in the `AuthToken` header.

-Compared to PATs, the job access token is less prone to getting throttled, doesn't need manual refresh, and is not tied to a personal account.
+Compared to PATs, the job access token is less prone to getting throttled, doesn't need manual refresh, and isn't tied to a personal account.
 The token is valid for 48 hours.

 Using the job access token all but removes Azure DevOps REST API throttling issues.
 When you use a PAT, you're using the same PAT for all runs of your pipeline.
 If you run a large number of pipelines, then the PAT gets throttled.
 This is less of an issue with the job access token since a new token is generated for each check execution.